How Medicine Defines You May Cause You More Problems

 - Side effects from medications cause 1.5 to 2.7 million hospitalizations every year.

 Not only that, the care that’s delivered is incredibly expensive, has a lot of side effects, has the worst outcomes in the developed world and is killing people.
 According to a 2016 U.S. News & World Report article, properly prescribed medications may be the fourth leading cause of death in the US.
-Despite the fact that US spends an astounding 18% of its Gross Domestic Product (GDP) on healthcare, for the fifth time in a row the Commonwealth Fund reported that the US healthcare system comes in dead last when compared to other industrialized countries in “efficiency, equity and outcomes.”
+Despite the fact that the US spends an astounding 18% of its Gross Domestic Product (GDP) on healthcare, for the fifth time in a row the Commonwealth Fund reported that the US healthcare system comes in dead last when compared to other industrialized countries in “efficiency, equity and outcomes.”

 How Medicine Defines You